C4B-Solutions-Lab/SoftwareDevelopment-T-SQL-2/README.md

 #
 # This source code:
-  - will work from SQL Server 2008 to SQL Server 2014
+  - works from SQL Server 2008 to SQL Server 2014

 #
 # This email: